atxpaul/agentic-rag-poc/README.md

 -   **Automatic Verification** of responses with coverage and diversity metrics
 -   **Adaptive Retrieval** with context expansion when needed

+### 💬 Ephemeral Conversation Memory

+-   **Per-conversation memory** backed by Redis (ephemeral buffer) with a **durable NDJSON log** in MinIO/S3
+-   Frontend persists a `conv_id` in localStorage; the backend uses it to fetch and append turns
+-   Optional S3→Redis backfill on first access so prior-day turns remain available

 ### 🔍 Advanced Retrieval

 -   Intelligent chunking with `RecursiveCharacterTextSplitter` (size 800, overlap 120)